10 Best Trophies In Golf

-The US Masters awards many trophies every year.
+The Masters awards many trophies every year.
 Although the Masters dates from 1935, the trophy for winning it only debuted in 1961.
 Made in England from 900 pieces of silver, it depicts the Augusta National clubhouse and weighs about 132 pounds and stands on a 4ft wide base.

-Since 1993, winners of the US Masters have received a smaller replica which weights only 20lb and is 13.5 inches wide and 6.5 inches tall.
-But those who won the US Masters before 1993 were given the chance to purchase a replica trophy.
+Since 1993, winners of the Masters have received a smaller replica which weights only 20lb and is 13.5 inches wide and 6.5 inches tall.
+But those who won the Masters before 1993 were given the chance to purchase a replica trophy.

 The trophy for the Walker Cup was in fact intended for another competition and is inscribed “The United States Golf Association International Challenge Trophy”.
 George Herbert Walker, was the President of the USGA had intended that many nations would contend for this trophy, but logistics and finances meant this did not happen.

-Instead after an unofficial match between the American amateurs who had travelled over for the 1921 Amateur Championship at Royal Liverpool and their British counterparts was a success – unlike the match between the pros that year – and os the USGA and the R&A agreed to play an official amateur match between USA and Great Britain & Ireland.
+Instead after an unofficial match between the American amateurs who had travelled over for the 1921 Amateur Championship at Royal Liverpool and their British counterparts was a success – unlike the match between the pros that year – the USGA and the R&A agreed to play an official amateur match between USA and Great Britain & Ireland.

 It was commissioned by seed merchant Samuel A. Ryder from Mappin & Webb Co.
 It cost him £250, roughly equivalent of roughly $21,000 in 2020.
 The figure on top is of Abe Mitchell, one of the leading players of the day and coach to Samuel Ryder.

-The Presidents Cup was made by Tiffany & Company, and took a total of 80 man hours to craft.
+The Presidents Cup, contested every two years between Team USA and the International Team (outside of US barring Europe) was made by Tiffany & Company, and took a total of 80 man hours to craft.
 It weighs a total of 28 pounds and is gilded in 24-carat gold.

 Or perhaps you fancy creating your own trophy for your society or golf day?
 If so, why not check out our best golf trophies to buy suggestions?

 Contributing Writer Golf courses and travel are Roderick’s particular interests and he was contributing editor for the first few years of the Golf Monthly Travel Supplement.
 He writes travel articles and general features for the magazine, travel supplement and website.
 He also compiles the magazine's crossword.
 He is a member of Trevose Golf & Country Club and has played golf in around two dozen countries.
 Cricket is his other main sporting love.
 He is the author of five books, four of which are still in print: The Novel Life of PG Wodehouse; The Don: Beyond Boundaries; Wally Hammond: Gentleman & Player and England’s Greatest Post-War All Rounder.

 By Mike Hall Published